-We want youth organisations, schools and charities working with young people to host Feels FM activities in September and October, by ordering a Feels FM Activity Pack from us.
+We want youth organisations, schools and charities working with young people to host Feels FM activities, by ordering an activity pack from us.

 The activity is designed to use the emoji jukebox to host conversations with young people, to get their views on mental health and how to tackle stigma.

 Check out Feels FM here , express how you're feeling, use music as a positive coping strategy, and find new ways to talk about mental health stigma and discrimination.Visit Feels FM